evkx/evkx.github.io/content/models/lotus/eletre/Eletre_S/_index.md

 ### Steering

-Dynamic steering is a standard feature on the Lotus Eletre S. Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is a standard on the Lotus Eletre S, varying the steering ratio based on driving speed for enhanced control and comfort.
 In addition,  rear-wheel steering is available as a standard feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes

 You can choose between different brake systems.
 The standard option brakes use a [cast-iron disc coated with tungsten carbide](../../../../technology/brakes/#carbid-brakes).
 It doesn't rust and produces hardly any brake dust.
-The front discs are 412 mm, and the rear discs are 397 mm.
+The front discs measure 412 mm, while the rear discs are 397 mm.
 The second option brakes uses [ceramic discs](../../../../technology/brakes/#ceramic-brakes).
-The front discs are 412 mm, and the rear discs are 397 mm.
+The front discs measure 412 mm, while the rear discs are 397 mm.

 ### Regenerative Braking